 If you currently live in the UK as an EU citizen you can continue living in the UK.
 However, you will need to apply to the EU Settlement Scheme before June 2021.
 You don’t need to pay to apply to the scheme.

 General Work Visa (Tier 2)

 This is the visa that the majority of EU citizens will be applying for.
 The earliest you can apply for the visa is three months before you start working in the UK.
 You should get an answer about your visa within 3 weeks of the application.
 There are different costs depending on how long your visa lasts and how many members of your family are moving with you.
 You will also pay less if your application falls under the ‘shortage occupation’ category.
 You can pay extra for a faster response to your application if needed.

-The maximum time you can stay in the UK with a general work visa is 5 years and 14 days or the time given on the certificate of sponsorship plus 1 month, whichever is shorter.
+The maximum time you can stay in the UK with a general work visa is 5 years and 14 days.
+Or the time that is given on the certificate of sponsorship plus 1 month, whichever is shorter.

 What you can and cannot do

 - Work for your sponsor in the job described in your certificate of sponsorship

 - Have a second job in certain circumstances